Bleed American: Subsequent events and releases

-Bleed American was initially released on vinyl through Grand Royal Records; when that label folded, it was re-pressed through Adkins' own label Western Tread in 2003.
+Bleed American was initially released on vinyl through Grand Royal Records; when that label folded, it was re-pressed through Adkins's own label Western Tread in 2003.
 In October 2003, the band released the Believe in What You Want video album, which chronicled the making-of and release of Bleed American.
 On April 28, 2008, a deluxe edition of the album was released with a bonus disc containing several B-sides, acoustic versions, live versions, demo versions and previously unreleased tracks.
 The original album and track title Bleed American were restored for this release.
 This edition was pressed on vinyl in 2011 as part of Record Store Day.
 Later that year, the band performed Bleed American and Clarity in their entireties for two UK shows.

 Touring

 Following two one-off US shows in February 2001, Jimmy Eat World embarked on a two-week tour in Germany.
-In June 2001, the band then went on a tour of Australia and Japan, the latter being a supporting slot for Eastern Youth.
-After they made their second appearance on Warped Tour, where they played the East Coast shows in July and August 2001, they supported Blink-182 and Weezer.
+In June, the band went on a tour of Australia and Japan, the latter being a supporting slot for Eastern Youth.
+After they made their second appearance on the Warped Tour, where they played the East Coast shows in July and August 2001, they supported Blink-182 and Weezer.
 The band then appeared on The Late Late Show with Craig Kilborn (around which, the band played three shows in Los Angeles) and the Late Show with David Letterman, and performed at Edgefest II in Canada.
 They supported Weezer on their Extended Midget Tour in the US to close out the year; Jimmy Eat World were augmented by touring musicians Brian McMahan (of the For Carnation) on sampler, keyboards and guitar and Haden on backing vocals.
 Alongside this, the band performed on Late Night with Conan O'Brien.
 In January and February 2002, the band were due to support Blink-182 on their tour of Europe; however, when that band postponed, Jimmy Eat World embarked on a headlining European tour instead.

 After returning to the US, Jimmy Eat World played four shows in the southern states, before traveling to Japan, where they played until March 2002.
 The band supported Blink-182 and Green Day on their co-headlining US Pop Disaster Tour in April and May 2002, which coincided with appearances on Saturday Night Live and The Tonight Show with Jay Leno.
 Following this, Jimmy Eat World supported Incubus on their headlining tour of Australia, before going on their own tour of the UK with support from the Promise Ring, and playing a series of US festivals and Canadian shows.
 Preceded by an appearance on the Late Show with David Letterman, they embarked on a headlining US tour, with support from Desaparecidos, Recover and the Promise Ring.
 Following this, the band performed at the Reading and Leeds Festivals in the UK.
 In September and October, the band performed at This Ain't No Picnic festival and on two dates of the Plea for Peace/Take Action Tour, in addition to an appearance on Last Call with Carson Daly.